ullahsamee/ullahsamee.github.io/index.md

 <h2 class="h1" style="color: rgb(1,92,171)" id="about">About Me </h2>

 Hi!
-I'm Samee Ullah, a Bioinformatician at [National Institute of Health Islamabad Pakistan](https://www.nih.org.pk/){:target="_blank"}.
+I'm **Samee Ullah, a Bioinformatician** at [National Institute of Health Islamabad Pakistan](https://www.nih.org.pk/){:target="_blank"}.
 I work in the [Virology department PHLD](https://www.nih.org.pk/public-health-laboratories-division-phld/){:target="_blank"} Lab under [Prof. Dr. Maj Gen Aamir Ikram](https://www.linkedin.com/in/aamer-ikram-83160622/?miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAAS3lSUBaeMmffzV18GaReSRO2LvUe_wPE0){:target="_blank"} and also with [Dr. Afreenish Amir](https://www.linkedin.com/in/dr-afreenish-amir-0b902232/){:target="_blank"}.

 Previously, I completed my Master of Philosophy (MPhil) in Bio-informatics at [National Center for Bioinformatics(NCB)](https://ncb.qau.edu.pk/){:target="_blank"}, and obtained my Master (M.Sc.) in [Microbiology](http://mic.qau.edu.pk/){:target="_blank"} from the [Quaid-i-Azam University (QAU)](https://qau.edu.pk/){:target="_blank"} Islamabad Pakistan.

 My research interest is in computer simulations of biological macromolecules to study the **relationship between structure dynamics and function**.
 In my research, I study the **protein-protein and protein-ligand interactions** using the **Molecular dynamics simulations(MDS)** and other computational methods such as **Molecular Docking, Virtual Screening, and Free Energy Perturbation(FEP)**.
 Moreover I study, these biological structures at the atomic level in order to search and **design small molecule inhibtors** for therapeutic purposes.

 I love Soccer and photography.
 I capture the juxtaposition of nature, animals and humans as I travel through places and time.
-Therefore don't foget to follow me on IG.
+Therefore don't forget to follow me on IG.

 <!-- You can find me on [Instagram](http://instagram.com/memento.m_o_r_i){:target="_blank"}. -->